catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 In places where we know the user intent to some extent, some (or all) irrelevant properties could be hidden.
 For example, the number of recent posts in a forum object is a relevant representation of activity, while the number of recent items in a category is usually not of interest.

 In some instances we can avoid repeating redundant information.
-For example, when the magazine shows all categories grouped together, it might suffice to put the the category icon only once into the group panel headline instead of on every single object.
+For example, when the repository shows all categories grouped together, it might suffice to put the the category icon only once into the group panel headline instead of on every single object.

 We have yet to explore if and how we want to incorporate other elements of the interface to help display or hide information of an object outside of the item itself.
 For example, many file managers can display additional information and actions in a sidebar.
 Maybe the slate can be filled with new tools and features to aid in analyzing, comparing, and managing repository items.